AdamFrey/clojure-html-server-live-reload-template/README.md

 Automatic browser live reload for Clojure server rendered HTML.
 A Figwheel/shadow style experience, but without ClojureScript.

+Note that this functionality can also be achieved with the [ring-refresh](https://github.com/weavejester/ring-refresh) library which I wasn't aware of when I first published this project.
+See note in [alternatives](#Alternatives).

 This template will generate a starting-point project for a clojure server that serves Hiccup-based HTML and CSS with live reload functionality.
 Your browser tab will reload automatically when you re-evaluate the namespaces with your